nerdgeschoss/development-environment/readme.md

 ## bundle

-Now we need to install the dependencies, for that we use `bundle`.
+Now we need to install the dependencies, for that we use `bundler` (newer versions of ruby already have this preinstalled).

 If this is your first time setting up a rails project you will need to install it.